How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 How to Setup DMARC A Step by Step Guide 1

-You want to learn how to add DMARC to your email infrastructure so that you can leverage all of its benefits.
-You can add DMARC record to DNS in less than 5 minutes on your own without technical support.
+You want to learn how to add DMARC to your email infrastructure to leverage all of its benefits.
+You can add DMARC record to DNS in less than 5 minutes without technical support.
 Here is how to setup DMARC in DNS painlessly.

 Why Add DMARC Record in DNS?

-Finding out how to add DMARC record to your email (Domain-based Message Authentication Reporting and Conformance) is the how you make internet service providers trust the emails sent from your domain.
-It protects your customers and employees from phishing and spoofing attacks.
+Finding out how to add a DMARC record to your email (Domain-based Message Authentication Reporting and Conformance) is how you make internet service providers trust the emails sent from your domain.
+Proper DMARC configuration also protects your customers and employees from phishing and spoofing attacks.

 DMARC setup helps companies get visibility and transparency into the spoofed and illegal emails sent using their domain names.
 Moreover, DMARC is a fantastic tool with its ability to differentiate all the emails that are sent from you or a hacker.
 These can be a third party, business units, or threat actor.